y-shashank/expose_sidekiq_retry_count/README.md

 In `check_for_orphans` `cleanup_the_dead` a LUA script runs for each jobs it recoveres and inside the script it create/increments a key inside sidekiq redis `orphan-#{jid}` we use this existing key to tell if a particular job is superfetched.
 The problem is with `bulk_requeue` which runs when a POD receives TERM signal and as a cleanup-step sidekiq run the following redis command in loop `conn.lmove(working_queue, queue, "RIGHT", "LEFT")` till all jobs are moved from provate queue to normal queue, but does not sets the above mentioned `orphan-#{jid}` key hence it caused problems in our tracking.
 So to make the tracking accurate we override this `bulk_requeue` method to do nothing.
 Hence all orphan jobs are recovered using `check_for_orphans` `cleanup_the_dead` methods which should be fine as the LUA sciprt interally uses the same LMOVE command.

-This way we make the tracking accurate and reliable
+This way we make the tracking accurate and reliable, but the only downside is this increases the latency between when POD is killed and when the job is recovered